infinityworks/data-academy-cloudformation-deploy-example/README.md

 How to Deploy

-- Create and activate a Python virtual environment at version 3.9
 - Create an S3 deployment bucket to use for deployment
 - Edit `deploy.sh` to change the variables for deployment bucket and stack_name name
 - Authenticate to AWS with `aws sso login`